 Peripheral Arterial Disease (PAD)

-Leg weakness, burning or aching feet in feet or toes worse with walking.
+- Leg weakness, burning or aching in feet or toes and gets worse while walking

-Change in color or feet, loss of hair and wasting of muscles in the legs.
+- Change in color of feet, loss of hair or wasting of muscles in the legs

 Click on a thumbnail below to view the full gallery.